Master of Public Health

 How long does it take to complete the program?

-The program can be completed in as few as 15 months: 4 full-time quarters (3 classes/quarter) and one summer practicum experience.
+The program can be completed in as few as 15 months: 4 full-time quarters (3 classes/quarter) and one summer practicum experience (less than half-time enrollment).
+A typical part-time schedule is 2 classes/quarter in autumn, winter, and spring, and one summer practicum class.
 Part-time students can take up to 5 years to finish their degree.

 Are transfer credits accepted?